Durendal: Origins and previous ownership

+While Mainet names Durendal's swordmaker Haurifas as aforementioned, Fierabras claims Durendal was made by his (Aurisas/Hanisars's) brother Munificans, while Doon de Mayence asserts Durendal was made by Galan (Wayland) himself.
+The beginning of the 12th century Chanson d'Apremont mentions the "sharp Durendal" ascribed to the workmanship of Galant in a variant manuscript (olim Cheltenham ms., now Cod.
+Bodmer 11 (Note: The former Cheltenham Library ms., now in the Bodmer Library in Cologny near Geneva.)).

-According to another 12th-century chanson de geste, the Song of Aspremont, the owner of Durendal just before Roland obtained it was a Saracen named Aumon, son of king Agolant, (Note: This is actually alluded to in Mainet also: "Quant il occist Yaumont fil le roi Agoulant".).
+According to the Chanson d'Apremont, the owner of Durendal just before Roland obtained it was a Saracen named Aumon[t], son of king Agolant, (Note: This is actually alluded to also in Mainet IV, 39–40 "Et puis la reconquist Rollandins au cuer franc/Quant il occist Yaumont fil le roi Agoulant".).
 Young Roland mounted Naimes's horse Morel without permission, and armed only with a rod, defeated Aumon, taking as spoils both the sword and the horse Veillantif.
+Roland was subsequently knighted by Charlemagne via the act of being girt with Durendal (cf. fig. right).

 These materials were combined in the Italian prose Aspramonte by Andrea da Barberino in the late 14th to early 15th century.
 That work stated that after young Carlo (Charlemagne) came into possession of Durindarda (Durendal) by killing Bramante in Spain, Galafro gave it to Galiziella, (Note: Come lo re Galafro.. donò Durindarda a Galiziella "; "..e fu poi di Mainetto, cioè di Carlo; e con spada uccise Carlo lo re Bramante, e chiamavasi Durindarda..
-Per questa spada Galiziella col cuore feminile ebbe piatà del re Galafro..", (Boni 1951), (Mattaini 1957).) who then gave it to Almonte the son of Agolante (i.e., Aumon).
-(Note: "Come Galiziella donò Durindarda a Almonte", (Boni 1951).)
+Per questa spada Galiziella col cuore feminile ebbe piatà del re Galafro..", (Boni ed. & Barberino 1951), (Mattaini ed. & Barberino 1957).) who then gave it to Almonte the son of Agolante (i.e., Aumon).
+(Note: "Come Galiziella donò Durindarda a Almonte", (Boni ed. & Barberino 1951).)
 Galiziella is glossed as the bastard daughter of Agolante, making her Almonte's half-sister.
 Durindana is eventually won by Orlandino (young Orlando).

 Andrea da Barberino was a major source for later Italian writers.
 Boiardo's Orlando innamorato traces the sword's origin to Hector of Troy; it belonged for a while to the Amazonian queen Pantasilea, and was passed down to Almonte before Orlando gained possession of it.
 Ludovico Ariosto's Orlando Furioso follows Boiardo, saying it once belonged to Hector of Troy, but that it was given to Roland by Malagigi (Maugris).